NuGet/NuGetDocs/site/Docs/Reference/Package-Manager-Console-PowerShell-Reference.markdown

 </pre>
 ### Examples

     PM> Install-Package Elmah

 Installs the latest version of the Elmah package from the current package source into the default project.

     PM> Install-Package Glimpse -Version 1.0.0 -Project MvcApplication1

 Installs version 1.0.0 of Glimpse into the project named MvcApplication1

     PM> Install-Package Ninject.Mvc3 -IgnoreDependencies -Source c:\temp\packages

 Installs the package, Ninject.Mvc3, but not its dependencies.
 It looks in the directory, c:\temp\packages to find the package.

 With NuGet 2.8 client or higher, Install-Package can be used to downgrade the existing packages in your project, if necessary.
 For example, if you had installed a pre-release version of a package to try out new features but would like to go back to a previous stable version you can do so using Install-Package.

-Let's say you had 5.0.0-beta1 version of Microsoft.AspNet.MVC in your project but would like to go back to 4.0.0 version you could type the following command in PMC.
+Let's say you had 5.1.0-rc1 version of Microsoft.AspNet.MVC in your project but would like to go back to 5.0.0 version you could type the following command in PMC.

-Install-Package Microsoft.AspNet.MVC -Version 4.0.0.
+     PM> Install-Package Microsoft.AspNet.MVC -Version 4.0.0.

 In NuGet 2.7 or lower clients, if you try to downgrade a package, you would get an error message saying that a newer version is already installed.